kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 **Question 8: How can a systems administrator copy an EBS volume from the us-west-1a availability zone to an instance in the us-west-1b availability zone?**

-1. Create a snapshot of the EBS volume in us-west-1a.
+- [x] Create a snapshot of the EBS volume in us-west-1a.
 Create a new volume in us-west-2b from the snapshot
-2. Create a new EBS volume attached to the instance in us-west-2b.
+- [ ] Create a new EBS volume attached to the instance in us-west-2b.
 Attach the EBS volume to the instance in us-west-1b and copy data between volumes

 <!-- #ebs #snapshots  -->

 ----

-**Question 8, Answer: 1**
+**Answer: 1**

 **Explanation:**